+Question Answer Marks

+EITHER

-Question Answer Marks EITHER 9(a) 'Joyce presents characters without judging them for their dishonesty.'
-25 How far, and in what ways, would you agree with the above comment?
-In your answer you should refer to at least two stories from Dubliners .
+9(a) Discuss some of the ways in which Joyce presents social ambition in Dubliners .
+In your answer you should refer to at least two stories.
+25

 Mark according to the levels of response marking criteria.

+OR

-Question Answer Marks OR 9(b) Analyse the effects of the writing in the following passage, considering in what ways it is characteristic of Joyce's narrative methods and concerns.
+Question Answer Marks 9(b) Analyse the effects of the writing in the following passage, considering ways in which Joyce presents the moment a character achieves some self-knowledge, here and elsewhere in Dubliners .
 25 Mark according to the levels of response marking criteria.